SCimpleton/simpleSCENIC/README.md

 runSCENIC_2_createRegulons(scenicOptions)
 exprMat_log <- log2(exprMat+1)
 runSCENIC_3_scoreCells(scenicOptions, exprMat_log)

+#you can binarise regulon activity to on or off based on a threshold.
+This threshold can be altered to be less stringent if you want to, but sticking with default is a good idea to start
 runSCENIC_4_aucell_binarize(scenicOptions)
 saveRDS(scenicOptions, file="int/scenicOptions.Rds")

-# write the results into a loom file (specified when you initialised the scenicOptions) to explore the results.
+# write the loom file (specified when you initialised the scenicOptions) to explore the results.
 Two weird lines added here due a bug in the code
 fileName <- getOutName(scenicOptions, "loomFile")
 scenicOptions@inputDatasetInfo$cellInfo = cellInfo
 export2scope(scenicOptions,exprMat)
 ```
-After this stage, everything you need for analysis is in the 'output' directory, including some cool heatmaps that show regulon activity with various parameters:
+After this stage, everything you need for analysis is in the 'output' directory, including some heatmaps that show regulon activity with various parameters:

 ![image](https://user-images.githubusercontent.com/77628512/110482783-ed779980-80e0-11eb-9b1e-8bb02550299e.png)

-Here is an example of heatmap - the colours should match your seurat UMAP
+Here is an example of heatmap, with cells as collumns and regulons as rows- the colours should match your seurat UMAP
 ![image](https://user-images.githubusercontent.com/77628512/110483272-78f12a80-80e1-11eb-9988-d8d4fc8c7da9.png)